 Carl Bates is a dynamic entrepreneur and thought leader from New Zealand, based in South Africa.

-Carl is considered a global leader in the education, appointment and guidance of high-performance boards for privately-held companies and family businesses.
+Carl is considered a global leader in the education, appointment and guidance of high-performance boards.

 He is also an expert in maximising individual and team contribution in order to maximise return.